MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-root-site.md

 # Modernize your root site

 When Microsoft SharePoint is set up for an organization, a root (or top-level) site is created.
 Before April 2019, the site was created as a classic team site.
 Now, a communication site is set up as the root site for new organizations.
-If your environment was set up before April 2019, you can modernize your root site three ways:
+If your environment was set up before April 2019, you can modernize your root site in three ways:

 - If you have a different site that you want to use as your root site (a communication site or modern team site that isn't connected to an Office 365 group), [replace (swap) the root site](#replace-your-root-site) with the other site.
-- If you want the content on your classic team site to be displayed with the layout of a communication site, [apply the communication site experience](#apply-the-communication-site-experience-to-the-root-site-coming-soon) to the root site.
-This feature isn't available yet, but is coming soon.
+- If you want to keep using the classic team site but add a new modern home page and enable full-width pages with horizontal navigation, [enable the communication site experience on the site](modernize-classic-team-site.md).
 - If you want to continue using the classic team site, [enable the modern site pages library experience](/sharepoint/dev/transform/modernize-userinterface-lists-and-libraries) and [set a modern page as the home page](/sharepoint/dev/transform/modernize-userinterface-site-pages) of the root site.
 This gives users a modern team site experience with the left navigation.

 > [!IMPORTANT]